 Public Health Guidelines

-Although we are resuming prayer without social distancing, please remain considerate of your community and stay home if you are feeling ill.
+We’re blessed to spend another Ramadan at the Masjid.
+Bearing this in mind, please remain considerate of your community and stay home if you are feeling ill.
 Please do not come if to the masjid if you are experiencing any of the following:

 - Sore Throat